 As part of obtaining reasonable assurance about whether the Association's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-We consider the noncompliance described in the accompanying Schedule of Findings and Responses as items 2018-002 and 2019-001 to be other noncompliance matters.
+There are no other noncompliance matters in the accompanying Schedule of Findings and Responses.